ilyaUsoltsev/testQuestionRestaurants/README.md

-Тестовое задание на Bulma.io и Vue.js.
+Test question with Bulma.io and Vue.js.

-1.Clone
+1.Clone;
-2.npm install
+2.npm install;
-(chrome + enable CORS)
-3.index.html
+3.Open in chrome index.html and enable CORS